Psychological operations (United States): Panama

-Most PSYOP activities and accomplishments in the U.S. invasion of Panama were hardly noticed by either the U.S. public or the general military community.
-But the special operations community did notice.
-The lessons learned in Panama were incorporated into standard operating procedures.
-Where possible, immediate changes were made to capitalize on the PSYOP successes of the Grenada and Panama operations.
-This led to improved production, performance, and effect in the next contingency, which took place within 6 months after the return of the last PSYOP elements from Panama.
-Operations [in Iraq] employed PSYOP of an order of magnitude and effectiveness which many credit to the lessons learned from Panama.

 The broader scope of information operations in Panama included denying the Noriega regime use of their own broadcasting facilities.
 A direct action mission removed key parts of the transmitters.
-After-action reports indicate that this action should have had a much higher priority and been done very early in the operation.

 An unusual technique, developed in real time, was termed the "Ma Bell Mission", or, more formally, capitulation missions.
 There were a number of Panamian strongpoints that continued to have telephone access.
 By attaching Spanish-speaking Special Forces personnel to a combat unit that would otherwise take the strongpoint by force, the Spanish-speaking personnel would phone the Panamian commander, tell him to put away his weapons and assemble his men on the parade ground, or face lethal consequences.
 Because of the heavy reliance on telephones, these missions were nicknamed "Ma Bell" operations.
-"During this ten day period, TF BLACK elements were instrumental in the surrender of 14 cuartels (strongpoints), almost 2,000 troops, and over 6,000 weapons without a single U.S. casualty.
-Several high-ranking cronies of Manuel Noriega who were on the "most wanted" list were also captured in Ma Bell operations.

-Psychological operations sometimes are intimately linked to combat operations, with the use of force driving home the propaganda mission.
-During the Panamanian operation, it was necessary.
 In Ft.
 Amador, the U.S. and Panamanian Defence Forces (PDF) shared an installation.
 There were U.S. dependents at the installation, but security considerations prevented evacuating them before the attack.
-Concern for U.S. citizens, and rules of engagement (ROE) that directed casualties be minimized, PSYOP loudspeaker teams, from the 1st Bn, 4th PSYOP Gp, became a key asset.
+Concern for U.S. citizens, and rules of engagement (ROE) that directed casualties be minimized, PSYOP loudspeaker teams, from the 1st Battalion, 4th PSYOP Group, became a key asset.
 When the PDF did not surrender after initial appeals, the message changed, with the tactical commander warning "that resistance was hopeless in the face of overwhelming firepower and a series of demonstrations took place, escalating from small arms to 105 mm howitzer rounds.
 Subsequent broadcasts convinced the PDF to give up.
 The entire process allowed Ft.
 Amador to be secured with few casualties and minimal damage."